 You may remember this little corner of Southeast Asia as Burma.
 Whatever the name, this still relatively isolated country is home to some of the wonders of the ancient world.
 Our mega-site show the highlights of the capital city of Yangon, including the spectacular Shwedagon Paya, the ancient city of Bagan with it fantastic temples and stupas, and the beach area of Nagapoli.
 Click here or on the image to see all the sights of this magical kingdom. . .

 Visit Some of the Highlights of Sri Lanka

 Our single page on the Lighthouse Hotel (the photo on the right) has been expanded to an entire virtual tour of Sri Lanka, thanks to a trip we took there in December 2002.
 Come visit the cities of Colombo, Kandy and Galle.
 Visit the spectacular ruins of Polunnaruwa and Sigiriya.
 Marvel at the Temple of the Tooth, or tour a tea plantation in Nuwara Eliya.
 All this and more is just a click away.
 To visit this beautiful island off the coast of India, click here or on the picture of the Lighthouse Hotel. . . .

 Bangkok: Thailand's Capital City

-afforded by Bangkok's capital city.
-Come along for some shopping
+opportunities afforded by Bangkok's capital city.
+Come along for some shopping and